-Mobile phones are banned in school.
-Many pupils do carry mobile phones.
+Mobile phones are not allowed to be used in school.
+Many students do carry mobile phones.
 They are kept in bags, pockets and lockers.
-With over 1200 students on roll the school cannot take responsibility for mobile phones.
-Any mobile phone handed into reception during registration will be kept safely and can be collected at 3pm.
+With over 1300 students on roll, the school cannot take responsibility for mobile phones.
+Any mobile phone handed into reception during registration will be kept safely and can be collected at the end of school.
 Students using phones at any time on school premises will have their phone confiscated.
-The phone will need to be collected by a parent.
+The phone may need to be collected by a parent/carer.

 Who can my child talk to in school?

-Many pupils experience times during adolescence where they feel the need to chat in confidence to someone outside their immediate family circle.
+Many students experience times during adolescence where they feel the need to chat in confidence to someone outside their immediate family circle.
 In addition to your child’s tutor and Head of Year, our school counsellors provide a confidential service for any of our students.
-The Key Stage offices are often an initial point of contact for troubled pupils and we have 'CHAT' (a confidential advisory service) and the school nurse as support for our student body too.
+The Key Stage offices are often an initial point of contact for troubled students and we have 'CHAT' (a confidential advisory service) and the school nurse as support for our student body too.
 Parents may speak in confidence to their child’s tutor; Mrs Lynn in the Key Stage 3 Office/Mr Black in the Key Stage 4 Office or the relevant Head of Year at a mutually convenient time.

 Who do I need to speak to?

 Tutor - in the first instance it is the tutor who will be your first point of contact.
 Please phone the main school office (01952 468400) and leave a message.
 You will usually receive a reply within 48 hours.

 Student Support Office- deals with all major issues regarding the education and welfare of your child.
-Mrs Lynn manages the pastoral side of Key Stage 3 and Mr Black for Key Stage 4, and may contact you about issues concerning your child.
-These may be referred to her by tutors/ teaching staff or Heads of Year.
+Mrs Lynn manages the pastoral side of Key Stage 3 and Mr Black for Key Stage 4, and they may contact you about issues concerning your child.
+These may be referred to them by tutors/ teaching staff or Heads of Year.
 Heads of Year are also based in these offices and deal with more serious behavioural issues and academic progress referred to them by tutors and teaching staff.